Rainfall and resources

 Groundwater levels – Above average

-Bough Beech Reservoir level – Above average
+Bough Beech Reservoir level – 84.3% full

 Current resources level